ajay-prabhakar/awesome-flutter-ui/README.md

 1. [![Ajay Prabhakar](https://avatars3.githubusercontent.com/u/48018942?v=3&s=32) @chromicle ](https://github.com/chromicle)

 ### Looking to contribute? :computer:
-Please read [CONTRIBUTING.md][contributor-guide] before writing a pull request.
+Please read [CONTRIBUTING.md][contributor-guide] before making a pull request.
 Any and all help we can get is welcome :)

 ### License :memo:
 This repository is licensed under MIT License.
 Find [LICENSE][license] to know more.